Skip to main content

 For the best PDF output, configure these settings in your template:

-2. Set the following: - Margins: 30px on all sides - Page size: Letter - Page orientation: Landscape (recommended for Reports with tables and data)
+• Page Orientation: Landscape (recommended for Reports with tables and data)

 These template-level settings give you consistent results without adjusting them every time you print.